Klipper3d/klipper/docs/G-Codes.md

   - `RESUME [VELOCITY=<value>]`: Resumes the print from a pause, first restoring the previously captured position.
 The VELOCITY parameter determines the speed at which the tool should return to the original captured position.

+## Filament Sensor

+The following command is available when the "filament_switch_sensor" config section is enabled.
+ - `QUERY_FILAMENT_SENSOR SENSOR=<sensor_name>`: Queries the current status of
+  the filament sensor.
+The data displayed on the terminal will depend on the sensor type defined in the confguration.